thoughtbot/superglue/docs/getting-started.md

 ## Custom Reducers
 The generator will also add a `reducer.js` file for any custom reducer you'd like to add.
 Included in the reducer is a `pagesReducer` for any cross-page optimistic updates, and a `applicationRootReducer` for the entire store.
-The latter is used for [Redux Persist], which you can customize to your needs.

 ## Custom Visit and Remote